Hero (Enrique Iglesias song): Music videos

-The music video for "Hero" was directed by Joseph Kahn from August 23–25, 2001.
+The music video for "Hero" was directed by Joseph Kahn from 23–25 August 2001.
 It features Iglesias as an honorable criminal hunted by his enemies, while Jennifer Love Hewitt plays his love interest and Mickey Rourke plays one of the men hunting him.
 The video follows Iglesias and Hewitt running from their enemies in the desert.
 Finally, Iglesias' enemies track him down and confront him outside a church.
 The confrontation leads to Iglesias being floored by Rourke, before being struck with a baton.
 The video skips ahead where Iglesias and Hewitt are seen in the rain surrounded by police cars.
 Iglesias, though heavily injured, walks towards Hewitt and breaks down beside her.
 The video ends with Iglesias' death.

 In addition to this video, a second video was made for the UK with less violence.
 The final shot of this video shows Iglesias' legs moving, suggesting that he's not dead.
 While originally made for the UK, this version has since replaced the original video on many music video stations throughout the world.
 It is also the version shown on Vevo and YouTube.

 Portions of the video were filmed in the ghost town of Amboy, California, in the Mojave Desert and just outside Desert Hot Springs, California near Palm Springs.
 The historic gas station location that they filmed at, outside of Desert Hot Springs, was one of the first gas stations in the Palm Springs area.
-As of September 2025, the video has been viewed 592 million times on YouTube.

 In May 2024, Hewitt told Entertainment Tonight, "The craziest thing about that video shoot that I don’t know if people know, is that Enrique and [American singer and actress] Aaliyah were close friends.
 And the night that we filmed that video, was the night that she passed.
 And so Enrique had to film that, like all of his crying stuff in the video was filmed and he was really crying because she had passed [...] we all did a big prayer for [Aaliyah] at the end of the video."